Skip to main content

 San Jose and Campbell

-With aisles and aisles and aisles of used books that tower overhead, Recycle has the vast selection, great prices and helpful staff to keep bibliophiles happy in the Silicon Valley since 1967.
+With aisles and aisles and aisles of used books that tower overhead, Recycle has a vast selection, great prices and helpful staff that's kept bibliophiles happy in Silicon Valley since 1967.
 Now with two stores on The Alameda and in Campbell, the store buys and trades books, too, and is home to some especially popular bookstore cats

 Spectator Books